-Hospice palliative care provides physical, psychological, social, spiritual and practical support to people with life-threatening illness and to their loved ones.
-Care teams include physicians, volunteers, nurses, spiritual counselors, friends and family.
-It can be provided at home, in hospitals, nursing homes or freestanding hospice facilities.
-Hospice palliative care helps make a very difficult life passage both manageable and meaningful for people facing death as well as for their loved ones.
-In light of Canada’s aging population and ongoing health care reform, hospice palliative care is becoming an increasingly essential service to cope with the growing demand for compassionate, high quality and cost-effective end-of-life care.
+Hospice palliative care provides physical, psychological, social, spiritual and practical support to people with a life-limiting illness and to their loved ones.
+Care teams include physicians, volunteers, nurses, spiritual counselors, friends, and family.
+It can be provided at home, in hospitals, nursing homes, or freestanding hospice facilities.
+Hospice palliative care helps make a very difficult life passage both manageable and meaningful for people facing death, as well as for their loved ones.
+In light of Canada’s aging population and ongoing health care reform, hospice palliative care is becoming an increasingly essential service to cope with the growing demand for compassionate, high quality, and cost-effective end-of-life care.
 The Canadian hospice palliative movement is still in its formative stages and requires significant help to meet this enormous need.

 Palliation (or palliative care) is defined as health care that focuses on the control of pain and suffering in a patient with a life-threatening illness.
 The goal of palliation is to maximize a patient’s quality of life at the end of life rather than to cure the disease or prolong the patient’s life.
 It is based on: